Hiddleswift Is One Big Song Promotion — A Theory

 Exhibit E — Why are they always seated in front of a window?

-Exhibit F — This awkward photo of the two of them taking Hiddleston's mom out for a walk.
+Exhibit F — This awkward photo of the two of them taking Hiddleston's mum out for a walk.

 Exhibit G — They took her out for another walk, this time surrounded by nature and rocks — part of the video aesthetic, and their THIRD beach trip together in a month.